 How to Measure Organizational Resiliency for Critical Events

 Organizational resilience is the ability to identify, prepare for, and resolve disruptions and risks that jeopardize an organization with the least possible impact on life, safety, reputation, and operations.
 Through measuring organizational resilience, business continuity leaders can best optimize their response strategies to critical events, such as:

 Businesses can examine their organizational resilience for critical events by evaluating and identifying their ability to:

-While these evaluations can be done internally, organizations can better examine their organizational resilience to critical events through an Organizational Resilience Maturity Assessment, which rates businesses against 20 elements while providing benchmark comparisons based on responses from more than 600 public and private organizations.
+While these evaluations can be done internally, organizations can better examine their organizational resilience to critical events through an organizational and enterprise resilience certification.